 - Update subscriber code safely.
 A concern with deploying new subscriber code is that the new executable may erroneously acknowledge messages, leading to message loss.
 Incorporating snapshots into your deployment process gives you a way to recover from bugs in new subscriber code.

 - Recover from unexpected subscriber problems.
 In cases where subscriber problems are not associated with a specific deployment event, you might not have a relevant snapshot.
 In this case, if you have enabled acknowledged message retention for a subscription, seeking to a past time gives you a way to recover from the error.

 - Save processing time and cost.
 Perform a bulk acknowledgement on a large backlog of messages that are no longer relevant.

 - Test subscriber code on known data.
 When testing subscriber code for performance and consistency, it is useful to use the same data in every run.
-Snapshots enable this with strong semantics, as well as the fact that they may be applied to any subscription on a given topic, including a newly created one.
+Snapshots enable consistent data with strong semantics.
+In addition, snapshots can be applied to any subscription on a given topic, including a newly created one.